HC square logo

 4. Every project is unique!
 HistoriCorps is well prepared to work on a wide range of project types.
 Our Project Managers work closely with each partner to develop a scope of work and project budget, and they support the project at every step.
 Our Workforce Manager coordinates volunteers, students, and youth corps from across the U.S. to build capable crews.
 Our expert Field Staff lead volunteers through all the technical steps to preserve historic buildings.

-5. In particular, we welcome any opportunity to preserve and protect stories that have been under-represented in traditional historic preservation work.
-Please let us know if your project site shares the histories of BIPOC and/or LGBTQ
+5. In particular, we welcome any opportunity to preserve and protect places with stories that have traditionally been under-represented in historic preservation.